haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Assistant Professor of Bioengineering <br>
 Office: Forbes Tower 5063<br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
 Office Hours: There will one open hour for drop in discussion via Zoom (time and Zoom link TBA).
-In addition, office hourse are available by appointment.
+In addition, office hourse are available by appointment (send me a message on Canvas or via e-mail).
 Also, see the "Discussion
 Forum" section below.<br>